Hiking in Iceland When the Weather is S*it – Part 1

 I was pretty happy to reach the huts at Thorsmörk and getting into bed.
 I woke up pretty tired.
 It took a lot of convincing from my wife and my father in law to stay in that wonderful place.
 Thanks to their persistence we stayed another day in Thorsmörk and had a lovely time in great weather.

-My next blog post in the series is about the time when I hiked up Eyjafjallajökull glacier to see the aftermath of the 2010 eruption.
+My next article on hiking in Iceland is about the time when I hiked up Eyjafjallajökull glacier to see the aftermath of the 2010 eruption.
 Spoiler alert: I did not see anything.

 Written by Jón Heiðar Þorsteinsson